w3f/Grants-Program/applications/QSTN.md

 At QSTN, we aim to revolutionize the data collection landscape by addressing key challenges faced by traditional survey platforms.
 We understand that user engagement is essential for successful data collection, which is why we offer a gamified experience to incentivize users and boost response rates.
 Through our platform, businesses can easily fund surveys using digital tokens or NFTs, streamlining payment processes and ensuring faster and more efficient transactions.

 One of the most significant concerns in data collection is data privacy and security.
-We prioritize user trust and confidence by providing our proprietary data wallet, Cubby, which allows users to maintain full control over their data.
+We prioritize user trust and confidence by providing our data wallet, Cubby, which allows users to maintain full control over their data.
 This secure environment ensures that users' personal information remains private, making them more willing to share valuable insights.
 Additionally, we equip businesses with AI-assisted survey creation and advanced data analytics tools, enabling them to derive meaningful insights from survey responses and make data-driven decisions.
 Our strategic partnerships with prominent blockchain projects like NEAR and Stellar further enhance our platform's capabilities and foster interoperability within the Web3 ecosystem.
 Through these solutions, we aim to create a compelling and user-centric data collection platform that empowers businesses and individuals alike.

 Demo: NEAR Protocol
 https://drive.google.com/file/d/1P2NRbIx2VZhfIQ6FHKO5_YOyhFZHjbfW/view?usp=sharing